zainhussaini/salat/README.md

 # salat

 One of the pillars of Islam is salat, which is the act of praying five times a day.
-Each prayer has a specific time interval, defined in terms of the Sun's position so anyone anywhere in the world can know when it is time to pray.
+Each prayer has a specific time interval, defined in terms of the Sun's position, so anyone anywhere in the world can know when it is time to pray.

 However with modern computation most Muslims use calculated prayer times to determine when to pray instead of watching the Sun.
 This package performs accurate calculations using orbital dynamics equations instead of common approximations, and native Python tools like datetime to calculate these times.